The Top Ten Permaculture Books

 Read on for summaries and more.

-Joining the Permaculture Association (from just £3 a month!) offers opportunities to learn - join thousands of others working towards the redesign of our society, bringing it back in harmony with nature.
+Joining the Permaculture Association (from just £3 a month!) offers opportunities to learn and meet others.
+Join thousands of others working towards the redesign of our society, bringing it back in harmony with nature.

 Earth Care Manual - Patrick Whitefield